danielpederzini/easy-seats/README.en.md

 - Seat:{seatId}:{sessionId} -> UserID:{userId}
 - UserLocks:{userId} -> [keys]

-Whenever an user enters the seat selection screen, the front-end tries generating a websocketToken containing the userId and the clientId, and then passes it as a Bearer token to subscribe to the session topic.
+Whenever a user enters the seat selection screen, the front-end tries generating a websocketToken containing the userId and the clientId, and then passes it as a Bearer token to subscribe to the session topic.

 All seat status changes are broadcasted to the correct session topic (including bookings getting expired/cancelled), providing real-time feedback for all users without hurting performance.
 If the seat selection of an user expires, or if he leaves the screen by any means, a websocket disconnection event will be triggered and the selected seats will be released.